Earewien/godot-traits/README.md

 #### 🔑 Auto-generated trait helper class to manipulate traits

 _Godot Traits_ includes a code generation tool that offers helper methods for declaring and utilizing traits.
 This tool actively monitors trait declarations and modifications, automatically generating a `GDScript` file named `gtraits.gd` in a configurable folder.
+This script is automatically declared as `GTraits` _autoload_ into _Project Settings_.

 Through this utility script, manipulating traits becomes easy and straightforward.
 It comprises four generic helper methods and four specific helper methods for each declared trait.
 For a trait named `Damageable`, the six methods are as follows:
 - `set_damageable(object:Object) -> Damageable`: Applies the specified trait to make an object _Damageable_,